Metrics of Positive Ricci Curvature on Simply-Connected Manifolds of Dimension $6k$: Simply-Connected -Dimensional Manifolds

-Now the claim follows from \cite[Corollary 5.8]{Re21} and Theorem \ref{T:JUPP}. \end{proof} \begin{proof}[Proof of Proposition \ref{P:T6B4_RED}.]
-Let $G^\prime$ be a geometric plumbing graph so that $M\cong M_{G^\prime}$.
-First we apply Proposition \ref{P:GRAPH_RED2} and modify $G^\prime$ so that all $B_u$ are given by $S^4$ or $\pm\C P^2$.
 Further, by applying Proposition \ref{P:GRAPH_RED_EDGE}, we can achieve that $\delta(e)=1$ for all $e\in E$.
-Now we turn $G^\prime$ into an algebraic plumbing graph $G$ by reversing the construction in Subsection \ref{SS:ALG_PLUMBING}, except for vertices $u$ for which $\pi_u$ is an $S^2$-bundle over $\pm\C P^2$ with spin total space.
+Now we turn $G^\prime$ into an algebraic plumbing graph $G$ by reversing the construction in Subsection \ref{SS:ALG_PLUMBING}, except for vertices $u$ for which $\pi_u$ is an $S^2$-bundle over $\pm\C P^2$ with spin total space, i.e.\ those corresponding to $(\alpha,1)\in\Z\times \{0,1\}$ in Remark \ref{R:S2_B}, as these are the only linear $S^2$-bundles over $S^4$ and $\pm\C P^2$ that do not arise in the construction of Subsection \ref{SS:ALG_PLUMBING}.
 Every such vertex $u$ gets replaced by a piece of the form as in Lemma \ref{L:S2_BUNDLES_CP2}, multiplied by $\pm1$, where all edges connected to $u$ get connected to the vertex labeled by $\alpha$.
-By using Corollary \ref{C:MG_COHOM_6KDIM} we now obtain that $M_{\overline{G}}$ has the same invariants as $M$, hence they are diffeomorphic. \end{proof} \begin{remark} The bundles in Lemma \ref{L:S2_BUNDLES_CP2}, together with connected sums of $S^2$-bundles over $S^4$, are the only known infinite families of closed, simply-connected spin 6-manifolds $M$ with $b_2(M)=2$ that admit a metric of positive Ricci curvature, see \cite[Theorem C and Subsection 5.1]{Re21}.
+By using Corollary \ref{C:MG_COHOM_6KDIM} we now obtain that $M_{\overline{G}}$ has the same invariants as $M$, hence they are diffeomorphic. \end{proof} \begin{remark} The bundles in Lemma \ref{L:S2_BUNDLES_CP2}, together with connected sums of $S^2$-bundles over $S^4$, are the only known infinite families of closed, simply-connected spin 6-manifolds $M$ with $b_2(M)=2$ that admit a metric of positive Ricci curvature, see \cite[Theorem C and Subsection 5.1]{Re23}.
 Hence, Proposition \ref{P:RED_FORMS2} and items (3) and (4) of Remark \ref{R:RED_FORMS2} yield an infinite number of new examples of such manifolds and therefore an infinite number of new examples of 6-manifolds with a metric of positive Ricci curvature and $b_2=2$.
 To the best of our knowledge, the corresponding manifolds in dimension $6k$, which are $(2k-1)$-connected, are also new examples of manifolds with a metric of positive Ricci curvature. \end{remark} \begin{remark} It is worth noting that not all closed, simply-connected $6$-manifolds with torsion-free homology can be constructed via an algebraic plumbing graph.
 For graphs of rank 1 this directly follows from Proposition \ref{P:GRAPH_RED1} together with Theorem \ref{T:JUPP}.
 For graphs of rank 2 this can be seen by considering the normal forms of \cite[Section 3.4]{Sc97}.
 This has been analyzed in detail in \cite[Proposition 6.5.4]{Re22}.

 Further, one can show that any manifold that is diffeomorphic to the total space of a linear $S^{2k}$-bundle over $S^{2k}\times S^{2k}$ cannot be constructed via an algebraic plumbing graph, see \cite[Proposition 6.5.7]{Re22}.
 These manifolds are of special interest as it is known that they admit metrics of positive Ricci curvature for all $k$ and core metrics if $k\geq2$.
 This shows that not all manifolds that admit a metric of positive Ricci curvature can be constructed via algebraic plumbing graphs. \end{remark}